 - Chocolate: You can add semi-sweet or white chocolate chips AFTER the granola has completely cooled.

-- Spices: You can use ground cinnamon, cardamom, pumpkin spice (especially fall), or zest from a citrus fruit like an orange.
+- Spices: You can use ground cinnamon, cardamom, pumpkin spice (especially fall), or zest from citrus fruit like an orange.

 My Favorite: Organic Old-Fashioned Rolled Oats (Whole Grain) from Bob’s Red Mill®

 To achieve the perfect texture and flavor of granola, I used Bob’s Red Mill®’s Organic Old-Fashioned Rolled Oats (Whole Grain).
 These certified organic oats are a great choice for homemade granola.
-They have an outstanding flavor and are fresh tasting no matter how you use them.
+They have an outstanding flavor and are fresh-tasting no matter how you use them.
 It is the only brand of rolled oats I use in all my breakfast and baking recipes.

-5 Tips to make Easy Homemade Granola
+5 Tips to make Homemade Fruit Granola

 - Sweetener and oil ratio should be one to one: The coating for your granola should be one part sweetener and one part oil.